MIPS architecture: MIPS I

-The Load Immediate Upper instruction copies the 16-bit immediate into the high-order 16 bits of a GPR.
+The Load Upper Immediate instruction copies the 16-bit immediate into the high-order 16 bits of a GPR.
 It is used in conjunction with the Or Immediate instruction to load a 32-bit immediate into a register.

 MIPS I has instructions to perform left and right logical shifts and right arithmetic shifts.
 The operand is obtained from a GPR (rt), and the result is written to another GPR (rd).
 The shift distance is obtained from either a GPR (rs) or a 5-bit "shift amount" (the "sa" field).

 MIPS I has instructions for signed and unsigned integer multiplication and division.
 These instructions source their operands from two GPRs and write their results to a pair of 32-bit registers called HI and LO, since they may execute separately from (and concurrently with) the other CPU instructions.
 For multiplication, the high- and low-order halves of the 64-bit product is written to HI and LO (respectively).
 For division, the quotient is written to LO and the remainder to HI.
 To access the results, a pair of instructions (Move from HI and Move from LO) is provided to copy the contents of HI or LO to a GPR.
 These instructions are interlocked: reads of HI and LO do not proceed past an unfinished arithmetic instruction that will write to HI and LO.
 Another pair of instructions (Move to HI or Move to LO) copies the contents of a GPR to HI and LO.
 These instructions are used to restore HI and LO to their original state after exception handling.
 Instructions that read HI or LO must be separated by two instructions that do not write to HI or LO.